Audi 100: Production in the Chinese market (1988–2005)

 Hongqi production commenced in 1989 with the CA7225LH, a limousine based on the Audi 100 and was intended to replace the outdated Hongqi CA770.
 The CA7225LH debuted on October 1, the 40th anniversary of the People's Republic of China.
 None other than then-CCP general secretary Jiang Zemin, then-President Yang Shangkun and then-premier Li Peng sat in the car during a special exhibition in Beijing.
 It was extended 680 millimeters behind the C-pillar, creating a three-row car.
 In 1993, the car was facelifted and renamed the CA7221L, while in 1996 a police variant named the CA5020XJB started being built.
 In 1996, the first Hongqi-badged Audi 100 sedan was produced, and named the Hongqi CA7220.
 From that point on, the limousines would be based on the Hongqi sedan, and not directly the original Audi.
 As such, Hongqi's new facelifted limousine was the CA7228L in 1996.
 Soon, this model was further restyled and renamed the CA7226L and then the CA7220EL1.
 Initially, all these limousines were mostly available for the government and institutions, but during the later 1990s, many were also sold to private buyers.
 In 1997, the CA7220L1 was produced.
 This time it was not based on the Audi 100, but on the Audi V8 LWB.
 Only a dozen of these cars were built.
 The previous Audi 100 based limousine would now be facelifted and renamed the CA7240L, and then the CA7200E3L and CA7247L.
 In 2000, the car was heavily facelifted and modernized, but also renamed the CA7202E3L Century Star.
 In 2001, the CA7180A2EL1 Mingshi/Shiba was released.
 The limousine was based on the previous model, which came in two variants; the base Mingshi and the luxury Shiba.
 The model was then renamed the CA7202E3L1 Century Star, CA7242E6L1 Century Star, and CA7242E6L Century Star, in a series of restylings and upgrades.
 Production continued until 2005, when the car was replaced by the new Hongqi HQE.

-The first Hongqi-badged Audi 100 sedan was produced in 1996, and was named the Hongqi CA7220.
-Through some restylings and upgrades, and by 2000 it was renamed to the Hongqi Mingshi CA7180A4E, it was built until 2005, where the Toyota Crown Majesta S180 replaced the Audi 100-based Hongqis as the successor under the name HQ3 and HQ430.
+The first Hongqi-badged Audi 100 sedan was produced in 1996.
+It had various names over its production, such as the Hongqi CA7220.
+Through some restylings and upgrades, it was built until 2005, where the Toyota Crown Majesta S180 replaced the Audi 100-based Hongqis as the successor under the name HQ3 and HQ430.
 Based on the sedan, a number of other variants such as station wagons and coupé utilities were also built, but in relatively small numbers.
 The Hongqi-badged Audi 100 sedans were the first mid-size 4-door sedans produced by FAW in any significant numbers since the Dongfeng CA71 of the 1960s.